-Other non-current assets are funds held in escrow for future investment property acquisitions.
-As at December 31, 2022 and 2021, the REIT had other non-current assets of \$100 and \$Nil, respectively.
+Other non-current assets include funds held in escrow for future investment property acquisitions, as well as deferred issuance costs related to the re-establishment of the base shelf prospectus dated June 7, 2023.
+As at December 31, 2023 and 2022, the REIT had other non-current assets of \$134 and \$100, respectively.